 I’ve been involved in an incident, can I request CCTV footage?

-PLEASE NOTE that members of the public are NOT permitted to request or view CCTV footage.
+PLEASE NOTE that members of the public are NOT permitted to view CCTV footage.
 If you have been involved in an incident, the following action is advised:

 - Car collision / incidents (without Police involvement / crime number) You should contact your insurance company / solicitor to request the footage (which will be chargeable) and these should be sent to firstname.lastname@example.org by your insurance company / solicitor